-Before deciding on what terms they will offer you a mortgage loan (which they base on their risk), lenders must know two things about you: your ability to pay back the loan, and if you are willing to pay it back.
-To understand your ability to repay, they assess your income and debt ratio.
-To assess how willing you are to repay, they use your credit score.
+Before they decide on the terms of your mortgage loan, lenders want to discover two things about you: your ability to pay back the loan, and how committed you are to repay the loan.
+To understand whether you can pay back the loan, they look at your income and debt ratio.
+To assess your willingness to repay the loan, they look at your credit score.

-Fair Isaac and Company developed the first FICO score to help lenders assess creditworthines.
+Fair Isaac and Company calculated the first FICO score to help lenders assess creditworthines.
 You can learn more about FICO here.

-Deliquencies, payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scoring.
-Your score reflects the good and the bad in your credit history.
-Late payments will lower your credit score, but consistently making future payments on time will raise your score.
+Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scoring.
+Your score considers both positive and negative items in your credit report.
+Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.

-For the agencies to calculate a credit score, borrowers must have an active credit account with at least six months of payment history.
-This payment history ensures that there is enough information in your report to build a score.
-Some people don't have a long enough credit history to get a credit score.
-They may need to build up a credit history before they apply.
+Your report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is enough information in your credit to assign a score.
+Some folks don't have a long enough credit history to get a credit score.
+They should build up a credit history before they apply for a loan.

 First Community Bank of Central Al. can answer questions about credit reports and many others.
-Give us a call: (334) 285-8850.
+Give us a call at (334) 285-8850.